-1. At its discretion, Council may issue a development permit for a temporary use, which must comply with the Municipal Plan and these Regulations.
-The permit may be for a period not exceeding 1 year and may be extended at the request of the applicant for 1 additional year, up to a maximum of 2 years.
-2. The permit may be issued for a shorter period of time on an annual basis.
+- 1) At its discretion, Council may issue a development permit for a temporary use, which shall comply with the Municipal Plan and these Regulations. - 2) The permit may be for a period not exceeding 1 year of continuous occupation, and may be extended at the request of the applicant for 1 additional year, up to a maximum of 2 years. - 3) The permit may be issued for a shorter period of time on an annual basis.